Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. Which of following are characteristics of the vulnerability management process ?
 Select two
 	- Vulnerability management is way to limit security risks.
-	- Vulnerability management should consider
+	- Vulnerability management should consider various perspectives

+6.